raceintospace/raceintospace/doc/manual/manual.md

 This shows detailed information about each of your spacepeople.
 You can see their name and picture, what Group they were recruited in, how long they've been with you, their skills and location, and their mission history.

-Someone who has flown at least one mission will show a pair of astronaut wings under their picture.
+Someone who has flown at least once will show a pair of astronaut wings under their picture.
 If they have accomplished a mission milestone or flown at least four space flights, you will also see a medal displayed.

 ### The Pentagon / KGB Headquarters

 Here you can get secret intelligence on your opponent, starting in Fall 1958 (turn 4).
 Of course, it isn't always accurate—in fact, it's wrong about half the time, give or take.
-Still, this can be of some use to you in guessing what your opponent is doing, especially if you're considering whether to play it safe or take a big chance on a given prestige first.
+Still, this can be of some use in guessing what your opponent is doing, especially if you're considering whether to play it safe or take a big chance on a given prestige first.

 #### Library